Free school meal eligibility checking 2025/26

 Benefits

-• The council has a dedicated pupil support team and access to an online database system for eligibility checking for benefit-related free school meals.
+• The council has a dedicated pupil support team and an online database system for verifying eligibility for benefit-related free school meals.

-• Schools can view pupil information on free school meal eligibility.
-This service offers schools an efficient and accurate way of assessing eligibility which is directly linked to pupil premium allocations.
+• This service provides schools with an efficient and accurate method for assessing eligibility, which is directly linked to pupil premium allocations.

 Office hours: